 The Scheme has a SIPO which covers each Fund.
 Subject to the Trust Deed and any applicable law, we can amend or replace the SIPO with Public Trust's consent.
-We will give you at least two weeks' prior notice of changes to the asset allocation ranges of the Funds.
+We will give you at least two weeks' prior notice of changes to the allowable ranges of the asset allocations of the Funds.